Fibre Optic Termination and the options available to you

 Direct Fibre Optic Termination

-You simply glue a connector onto the fibre with epoxy.
-You can set the epoxy overnight or you can cure it in an oven to quicken the process.
+An easy fiber termination kit provides most of the tools required to prepare the fiber optic cable.
+Once the cable has been prepared you simply glue a connector onto the fibre with epoxy.
+You then set the epoxy overnight or you can cure it in an oven to quicken the process.

 Once cured or set you can scribe the exposed fibre and polish with special polishing films.
 This can be done by hand or a polishing machine.